 The following diploma requirements apply for this programme:

 - A bachelor’s degree from a research university, equivalent to the level of a Dutch academic Bachelor’s degree in the field of African Languages and Cultures, Linguistics, History, Cultural Anthropology, Literature, Sociology, Political Sciences, Public Administration or other studies related to the Humanities or Social Sciences.

 In addition, you must also meet the following qualitative admission requirements:

-- Good grades comparable with an average mark of at least 7.5 (Dutch grading system) for their entire bachelor’s programme and a grade for the bachelor’s thesis of an 8 or higher.
+- Good grades comparable with an average mark of at least 7.5 (Dutch grading system) for your entire bachelor’s programme;

 - Affinity with and suitability for scholarly research in the specific field of the programme/specialisation and the ability to clearly report on research.